 - Conducting risk assessments to determine how ePHI is used and how breaches could occur;

-- Developing a risk management policy that includes sanctions for employees who fail to comply with HIPAA guidelines;
+- Developing a risk management policy and HIPAA compliant policies and procedures that includes sanctions for employees who fail to comply with HIPAA guidelines;

 - Developing a contingency plan to protect ePHI in case of an emergency;